jholland-usgs/stationxml-validator/README.md

 to build:

-1. download.
+1. download

+2. cd to directory

+3. mvn install

-2. cd validation-client
+4. cd validation-client

-3. mvn clean assembly:assembly you can choose to skip testing with: -Dmaven.test.skip=true
+5. mvn clean assembly:assembly you can choose to skip testing with: -Dmaven.test.skip=true

 4. your jar is under the target directory.